RamachandiranVijayalakshmi/Find-the-middle-three-characters-in-the-odd-length-string/README.md

-## Finding-middle three characters in the odd length string
+## Find the middle three characters in the odd length string
 - Given a string of odd length greater 7
 - find the middle three character of the string